1969 White Paper: Advancements in relations

-Aftermath of the White Paper

-Since the formation and the abandonment of the White Paper, indigenous interest in politics has increased and so public awareness of indigenous issues and goals has increased as well.
-With that increased political activity in the indigenous community, experienced and knowledgeable aboriginal leaders have emerged to meet the government's willingness to discuss indigenous issues.
-Amongst those issues and included mainly as a result of political activism efforts, Section 35 of the Constitution Act of 1982 protects the existing indigenous treaty rights.
-Indian Status includes all First Nations peoples, now including Inuit and Métis.
-However, there is still much ambiguity to that section, and it is a matter of continued controversy for indigenous leaders.
+In 1982, Indigenous and treaty rights were recognized in Section 35 of the Constitution Act, becoming part of the Canadian Constitution.

 Amendments to the Indian Act occurred in 1985, and one of the key concepts of the act, the concept of enfranchisement, was removed.
 That part of the Indian Act has been one of the main goals of the policy, and part of official legislation for over a century.
 It reinstated Indian Status that had been lost and its rights of band membership for those people who had lost them by either compulsory enfranchisement, or inheritance policies.
-The amendments to the Indian Act also served to allow bands to facilitate the control of band membership themselves.
+The amendments to the Indian Act recognized that bands would facilitate the control of band membership themselves.

-Self-administration had been taking place since the 1960s, but there continued to be unrest regarding how the administrated powers were delegated.
-The response to the unrest was a report released in 1983 with recommendations for indigenous communities to be allowed the opportunity to create their own new forms of government and be given the opportunity to be self-governing.
-The indigenous governments would function outside federal and provincial governments.